 - Agustín Fuentes, Race, Monogamy, and Other Lies They Told You: Busting Myths about Human Nature

 - David Graeber, Debt: The First 5,000 Years

 - Nina Jablonski, Living Color: The Biological and Social Meaning of Skin Color

 - Barbara J. King, Being With Animals: Why We Are Obsessed with the Furry, Scaly, Feathered Creatures Who Populate Our World

 In a follow-up comment, Barbara J. King clarifies that she means specifically broad sweep books about culture, power, and history aimed at the general public.
-If anyone has anything on that, please let me know!

 The world has been waiting for this book.
 Others have attempted to persuade us that tribal people can teach us how to live.
 Most, however, have failed to convince, presenting us with yet another version of the Noble Savage myth.
 Jared Diamond is no romantic.
 He writes with conviction and erudition.
 It is probably no exaggeration to describe him as the most authoritative polymath of our age . . .
 In The World Until Yesterday, Diamond turns his massive erudition to an equally necessary project.
 The fact that Western civilisation conquered all does not necessarily make it sustainable or prove that we have superior ideas about bringing up children, keeping healthy or living well.